 We know what it takes to plan a meeting to Mexico and have a few tips and tricks up our sleeve to help you identify the right questions to ask.
-As for meeting planners, we often forget precautions we should consider when planning personal trips for our families.
-It’s crucial that you make sure you cover all your bases and don’t get too lost in the excitement of the journey!
+As for meeting and corporate event planners, we often forget precautions we should consider when planning personal trips for our families.
+It’s crucial to do research so that you make sure you cover all your bases and don’t get too lost in the excitement of the journey!

 We’ve put together a list of 5 things to prepare for to make your trip as fun and relaxing as possible!